dan-svasti/dlw-track-3/README.md

 It is also beneficial to have said videos look over a longer stretch of road instead of a very small area, e.g. an ATM or a cashier's desk.

 The demo video is linked in the Google Drive folder: https://drive.google.com/drive/folders/1ThCdiNbArJeNVykRzA7_h2hDtkayiOh0?usp=drive_link

+The primary demo is provided as a Google Colab notebook.
+A standalone script (run_pipeline.py) is included for local execution; dependencies are listed in requirements.txt